Crazy (Gnarls Barkley song): Chart performance

 During its long stay in the British charts, the single also entered multiple other single charts throughout Europe, including the German, the Swedish, the Austrian and the Irish Singles Charts, and the Dutch Top 40, resulting in a number one position on the European Hot 100 Singles.
 "Crazy" also performed strongly outside Europe, with top-five positions on the New Zealand and Australian Single Charts, and was also certified gold in both countries.
 On May 29, 2006, the single went down in New Zealand music history by becoming the 500th number-one single in New Zealand since the official top 40 chart was started in 1973.
 The Discount Rhinos Full Control remix of the track also featured in the top 20 of the Australian ARIA Club chart.
 When the album St. Elsewhere was released in the United States on May 9, 2006, the song had debuted at number 91 on the Billboard Hot 100.
 The song reached the top 40 on May 23, 2006.
 In mid-2006, "Crazy" spent seven consecutive weeks in the number-two spot.
 It became the year's first single to peak at number two and never reach number one.
 The song also charted well on other charts, hitting number seven on the US Modern Rock chart and number 53 on the Hot R&B/Hip-Hop Tracks.
+It was certified eight-times Platinum by RIAA.
+Throughout 2006, it sold 1,629,467 digital copies.
 As of June 2013, the song has sold 3,401,000 downloads copies in the United States.